 A unique feature of trigger points is that they almost always refer pain to other areas of the body, making it difficult to self-diagnose where the pain's coming from rather than where you feel it the most.
-Trigger points are part of a protective mechanism of your body, an important defense reflex that keeps your body safe.
+Trigger points are part of a protective mechanism of your body and an important defense reflex that keeps your body safe.
 Problems occur when the reflex misfires or doesn’t switch off, causing ongoing pain and stiffness.

 Trigger point therapy is a technique in which trigger points are located and manipulated to reduce the pain and "deactivate" the point, which is often referred to as a knot.
-This technique is sometimes also called myofascial trigger point therapy because "myo" means muscle tissue, and "fascia" is the connective tissue in and around it.
+This technique is sometimes also called myofascial trigger point therapy because myo means muscle tissue, and fascia is the connective tissue in and around it.

 This type of massage therapy can reduce pain, increase movement, and allow the muscles to soften, lengthen, and become stronger.
 Moderate pressure should be used when treating triggers points because you will tense up against the pressure if the therapist presses too hard and the muscle won't relax.